Security and Network Settings

 While running, the machine reports to the instant cloud manager (status, jobs) and the Gurobi Billing system.
 The Gurobi billing system consists of a database that records the use of Gurobi Cloud.
 A machine reports when it starts and stops to a custom web service for this database.
 The machine also sends basic metadata including its instance type, location, IP address and machine ID.
 To prevent over-charging a customer in case of failure of a machine, the server sends a periodic ping to the billing database; the billing database assumes the server is shut down if this ping is not detected.
 Only computer metadata is sent to the billing database.
 No application data or user credentials are sent to the billing database.

 Once the machine has been launched, optimization commands are exchanged between the client and the machine.
-With the v8.x (and later), the communication is secured using the HTTPS protocol between the client and the Gurobi region router.
+The communication is secured using the HTTPS protocol between the client and the Gurobi region router.
 The region router consists of a Load Balancer that will terminate TLS and a reverse proxy that will forward the communication to the appropriate machine within the private Gurobi VPC.
 The load balancer and the reverse proxy are highly available and multi-tenant, the transmitted data is just forwarded to the started machines and it is not stored or used in anyway by these components.

 The started machines are not accessible directly and passing through the region router is enforced by the internal firewall rules.
 The client is authenticated using a machine password or an administrator password for administrative commands.
 The passwords are managed by the Instant Cloud Manager.
 The diagram below summarizes the architecture with AWS.